kubevirt/user-guide/docs/operations/hotplug_interfaces.md

 # Hotplug Network Interfaces

+**Warning**: The feature is in alpha stage and its API may be changed in the future.

 KubeVirt now supports hotplugging network interfaces into a running Virtual Machine (VM).
 Hotplug is only supported for interfaces using the `virtio` model connected through